samkearney/esta-ngl/docs/tutorial/introduction.rst

 Properties
 **********

 A property is a single controllable and/or observable piece of data.
-Every interface consists of one or more properties.
 Properties standardize how data is interpreted, how data can be accessed, and any constraints on the value of data.

 **********************